CiobanuPaul/Generating-words-of-a-RegGrammar/README.md

 # Generating-words-of-a-RegGrammar
-The program receives by input a regular grammar and
+The program receives by input a regular grammar and generates the words of length n received by input.